textcreationpartnership/A03659/README.md

 ##Content Summary##

 #####Front#####
-THE ACTES and life of the most Victorious Conquerour, Robert Bruce King of SCOTLAND.WHEREIN also are

 1. The Printers Preface to the Reader.

 1. ROBERTVS BRVSSIVS Regni instaurator, ac penè novus conditor, in omni Fortuna invictus.